gardener/documentation/website/documentation/getting-started/common-pitfalls/_index.md

 ![](./images/user-webhook.gif)

 By default, any request to the API server will go through a chain of checks.
 Let's take the example of creating a pod.

-When the resource is submitted to the API server, it will be checked
+When the resource is submitted to the API server, it will be checked against the following validations:
-- is the user authorized to perform this action?
+- Is the user authorized to perform this action?
-- is the pod definitionactually valid?
+- Is the pod definitionactually valid?
-- are the specified values allowed?
+- Are the specified values allowed?

-Additionally, there is the defaulting - like the injection of a the `default` service account's name, if nothing else is specified.
+Additionally, there is the defaulting - like the injection of the `default` service account's name, if nothing else is specified.

 This chain of admission control and mutation can be enhanced by the user.
-Read about [dynamic admission control for more details](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
+Read about [dynamic admission control](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) for more details.

 `ValidatingWebhookConfiguration`: allow / deny based on custom rules